 Krapanj is an island where men were the sponge divers and female were doing all farming work and fishing.

-I still remember my father’s words each time we saw their boats near Hvar island collecting sea sponges: ‘They are famous sponge divers from the small sponge fishermen village near Sibenik’.
+I still remember my father’s words each time we saw their boats near Hvar island collecting sea sponges: “They are famous sponge divers from the small sponge fishermen village on the Krapanj island!“

 It is the smallest inhabited island of the Adriatic Sea covering 0.36 km².
 It is also the most inhabited island (per square meter) and has the lowest elevation of 1.5 meter above sea level.
 Check its position on this earth map!

 Sponge diving on Krapanj island

 At the end of the 19th century, a Krapanj diving crew consisted of 8 people.
 Only two or three were divers, two were rowers, two were in charge of the air pump, and one or two had to press, wash and dry the sponges.

 In 1940, the association had over 20 sets of diving equipment and 20 diving crews.
-At that time, nearly 400 people on Krapanj lived only off of sponge diving.
+At that time, nearly 400 people on Krapanj lived exclusively on sponge diving.